tyaksd/ai-native-amazon/SETUP.md

 3. Create a new API key
 4. Copy the API key (starts with `sk-`)

+## 2.7.
+Printful Setup (Required for Order Fulfillment)

+1. Go to [printful.com](https://printful.com) and create an account
+2. In your Printful dashboard, go to Settings > API
+3. Generate a new API key
+4. Copy the API key (starts with `key-`)
+5. Note: You'll need to set up your store and products in Printful first

 ## 3. Environment Variables

 Create a `.env.local` file in your project root with: